The dashboard creation experience in Analytics includes:

 Access the Dashboard Creation Menu

-You can create a dashboard by selecting the + Dashboard button in the initial screen.
+You can create a dashboard by clicking/tapping on the + Dashboard or Create Dashboard (My Analytics) blue button.

 This will prompt the New Visualization dialog.
 Proceed to create a visualization using a data source.